Immunotherapy combo achieves reservoir shrinkage in HIV model

-Stimulating immune cells with two cancer immunotherapies together can shrink the size of the viral "reservoir" in SIV-infected non-human primates treated with antiviral drugs, researchers have concluded.
+Stimulating immune cells with two cancer immunotherapies together can shrink the size of the viral "reservoir" in SIV (simian immunodeficiency virus)-infected nonhuman primates treated with antiviral drugs, Emory University researchers and their colleagues have concluded.
 The reservoir includes immune cells that harbor virus despite potent antiviral drug treatment.

-The findings, reported in Nature Medicine, have important implications for the quest to cure HIV, because reservoir shrinkage has not been achieved consistently before.
-However, the combination treatment does not prevent or delay viral rebound once antiviral drugs are stopped - illustrating how difficult achieving a cure will be.
-Monkeys infected with SIV (simian immunodeficiency virus) are considered to be the best model for HIV infection in animals.
+The findings, reported in Nature Medicine, have important implications for the quest to cure HIV because reservoir shrinkage has not been achieved consistently before.
+However, the combination treatment does not prevent or delay viral rebound once antiviral drugs are stopped.
+Finding an HIV cure is of critical importance as, although antiretroviral therapy can reduce the amount of circulating virus to undetectable levels, problematic issues remain such as social stigma in addition to the long-term toxicity and cost of antiretroviral drugs.

 Paiardini is an associate professor of pathology and laboratory medicine at Emory University School of Medicine and a researcher at Yerkes National Primate Research Center.
-The study was performed in collaboration with co-authors Shari Gordon and David Favre at the University of North Carolina at Chapel Hill and GlaxoSmithKline; Katharine Bar at the University of Pennsylvania; and Jake Estes at Oregon Health & Science University.
+The study performed in nonhuman primates, considered the best animal model for HIV studies, was carried out in collaboration with co-authors Shari Gordon and David Favre at the University of North Carolina at Chapel Hill and GlaxoSmithKline; Katharine Bar at the University of Pennsylvania; and Jake Estes at Oregon Health & Science University.

-"This was a very complex study and we are especially thankful to veterinarians and animal care staff," Paiardini adds.

 Although antiviral drugs are available that can suppress HIV to the point of being undetectable in blood, the virus embeds itself in the DNA of immune cells, frustrating efforts to root it out.
 Only two individuals have ever achieved what their doctors consider a durable cure, and they went through a bone-marrow transplant for leukemia or lymphoma -- not widely applicable.

-In the Nature Medicine paper, the researchers used monkey biosimilar versions of ipilimumab and nivolumab, which block the inhibitory receptors CTLA-4 and PD-1, respectively.
+In the Nature Medicine paper, the researchers used antibodies to block the surface molecules CTLA-4 and PD-1.
 In monkeys that received both CTLA-4- and PD-1-blocking agents, researchers observed a stronger activation of T cells, compared to only PD-1 blockade.
-DNA sequencing of viruses in the blood revealed that a broader range of viruses were reactivated with the combination, compared to single checkpoint inhibitors.
+DNA sequencing of viruses in the blood revealed a broader range of viruses were reactivated with the combination, compared to single checkpoint inhibitors.

 "We observed that combining CTLA-4- and PD-1 blockade was effective in reactivating the virus from latency and making it visible to the immune system," Paiardini says.

 In previous studies, limited shrinkage of the viral reservoir has been seen only inconsistently with single checkpoint inhibitors or other immune-stimulating agents.
 Only combination-treated animals showed a consistently measurable and significant reduction in the size of the viral reservoir.
-This was measured with "DNAscope", an imaging technique to visualize infected cells within tissues, and by measuring the frequency of CD4 T cells, the main targets of HIV and SIV, harboring intact viral DNA.
+The researchers measured this with "DNAscope," an imaging technique to visualize infected cells within tissues.
+Additionally, researchers quantified the frequency of CD4 cells, the main reservoir of HIV and SIV, harboring intact viral DNA capable of replicating.

 Despite this effect, once antiviral drugs were stopped, the virus still came back to the same level in combination-treated animals.